felgueres/felgueres.github.io/_posts/2021-04-29-On-Roundaboutness.markdown

 Introductory reads are the obvious way to gauge my interest and future time commitment for a topic, so I picked the book **The Dao of Capital: Austrian Investing in a Distorted World**.

 The following are broad market observations from an Austrian perspective.
-The intention is to build intuition first and positional statement second.
+The intention is to build intuition first and develop a positional statement second.

 **Roundaboutness**